 1. Completed online Application Form in English

-3. Most Recent Academic Record (scanned and uploaded)
+3. Most Recent Academic Record, Undergraduate Degree (scanned and uploaded)

 4. Certificate of Proficiency of English (if non-native speaker, scanned and uploaded)

-8. 2 Reference Letters (To be sent directly from Referee to email@example.com)
+7. Two Reference Letters: one compulsory and one optional (To be sent directly from Referee to email@example.com)

 Tuition and Aid